 Why do the poor spend more than the rich, on individual items?

-When I was a kid, my parents got the National Geographic.
+When I was a kid, my parents got the National Geographic - before it became a Murdoch publication.
 And I think it was in the July 1972 issue that they did an article about Appalachia.
 It was one of those weepy pieces about how awful it was for people living in the hills of West Virginia, and had lots of photos of kids with dirt smeared on their faces, cowering in the corner of run-down shacks or sitting idly on stoops.

 Of course, today, I would question the photographer about the posing of the kids and why they had dirt smeared on their faces.
 I smell a Pulitzer!